dm4sec/hwservice_sec/case_study/huaweiAI/textsuperresolution.md

 12-13 23:27:11.635  1138  9059 E aiserver: AiModelMngrService::startModelFromMem2 ERROR: pid 6389001 already registered!
 ```
 This means our fuzzer works and trigger the first error, but the following error indicates the `_hidl_startModelFromMem2` method depends on the previous steps.
 So that the replay strategy can't be applied to this scenario.
 There are 2 solutions for this problem.
-One is that we play the pre-steps, and the other one is that we modify the code to load the model over and over.
-We use the later one to simplified the process.
+One is that we play the pre-steps, and the other one is that we modify the code of app to load the model over and over.
+We adopt the later one to simplified the process.
-To do so, we also write a clean version of `startModelFromMem2.js`, it works as:
+To do so, we write a clean version of `textsuperresolution.js`, it works as:

 ![image](https://github.com/dm4sec/hwservice_sec/blob/master/case_study/huaweiAI/images/startModelFromMem2.gif)

-**NOTE**: The output of logcat also indicates that we should fuzz the Peekhole one unit per time.
+**NOTE**: The output of logcat also indicates that we should fuzz the Peekhole one unit per lunch.

 ## 4. Fuzz result
 Ok, It took us a few days to reach here, now, let's roll! \